danmcduff/iphys-toolbox/README.md

 # The AFRL-MSR iPPG-Toolbox
 A MATLAB toolbox for iPPG analysis.
 The toolbox includes implementations of commonly used methods.

+If you find this toolbox helpful and make use of it in your work please cite:

+[...]

 ## Background: ##

 In the past few years a lot of attention has been given to methods for remotely measuring PPG using low-cost cameras.
 Imaging PPG (iPPG) focuses on the measurement of volumetric changes in blood flow at distance from the body using imaging devices to capture changes in transmitted or relected light.